tldr

 The mental model: four places tokens leak

-Before reaching for tools, it helps to know where your budget actually goes.
-In a typical Claude Code session, tokens disappear into four buckets.
+You need a map of where the budget goes.
+In a typical Claude Code session, tokens fall into four buckets.

 Input bloat.
 Command output, file contents, grep hits, test logs.
 Raw text pouring into the context window every time you run something.
 This is usually the single biggest line item and the least visible.